Present and Exhibit Your Work

 The Branscombe House Artist Residency is an 11-month live-in artist residency program in a historic home in Steveston.
 Artists are selected through an annual artist call for this community-engaged program that provides an opportunity for an artist to live rent-free for one year and create free workshops, exhibitions and projects with the community.

-Richmond’s annual Writer-in-Residence provides professional writers the opportunity to present writing workshops, events and programs for the local community.
-The residency runs over two months each fall is works in partnership between Minoru Centre for Active Living, Richmond Arts Centre and Richmond Public Library.
+Richmond’s annual Writer-in-Residence provides professional writers the opportunity to present writing workshops, programs and events for the local community.
+The two-month residency is presented in partnership by the City of Richmond and Richmond Public Library.

 Richmond Public Art's Engaging Artists in Community Program invites artists or artist teams to create public programs in a variety of locations across the city.